juliolops/category_classifier_ml_model_api/README.md

 ## Directory *training*

-This directory has the Jupyter notebook which was used to develop the machine learning model
+This directory has the Jupyter notebook called *model_development_pipeline.ipynb* which was used to develop the machine learning model

 ---